ClaireBookworm/scanpy/scs-notes.md

 you can increase the [] of beads and cells, but you would have a doublet rate that's very high

-> doublets are bad because tyou have multiple cells per droplet/bead
+> doublets are bad because you have multiple cells per droplet/bead

 ## 10x Genomics